darkyghost/mhddos/README.md

     optional arguments:
-      -h, --help             show this help message and exit -t, --threads 2000     Total number of threads to run (default is CPU * 1000) -c, --config URL       URL to a config file (list of targets in plain text) -p, --period 900       How often to update the proxies (default is 900) --table                Print log as table
+      -h, --help             show this help message and exit -t, --threads 2000     Total number of threads to run (default is CPU * 1000) -c, --config URL/file  URL to remote or path to local config file (list of targets in plain text) -p, --period 900       How often to update the proxies (default is 900) --table                Print log as table
       --vpn                  Disable proxies to use VPN